Treatment effect estimation under convergent network interference: Introduction

-From a finite-population perspective, \cite{Savje} show that standard estimators for the average direct effect remain unbiased and consistent under sufficiently sparse interference, even without imposing exposure mappings.
-In network settings, their result implies that consistency can be ensured by suitable sparsity conditions on the exposure graph, for example through control of the maximum degree.
-More recently, \cite{Savje2} introduced a quantitative measure of interference that does not require sparsity; his result implies that consistency may continue to hold even for dense exposure graphs provided that pairwise interference remains weak. \cite{Lu} further establish a central limit theorem in almost-dense graphs under a heterogeneous additive treatment effect model.
+Methodologically, our paper builds on the network interference literature which encompasses both design-based and superpopulation approaches.
+From a design-based perspective, \cite{Savje} built a general theory for sparse interference, even without imposing exposure mappings.
+In network settings, their theory implies that $\sqrt{n}$-consistency can be obtained if the maximum degree of the exposure graph is bounded.
+Central limit theorems were further proved by \citet{leung2022ani} and \citet{gao2025network} under approximate neighborhood interference, again with some restrictions on neighborhood sizes.
+In another line of work, \cite{Savje2} introduced a quantitative measure of interference that does not require sparsity.
+His result implies that under anonymous interference, $\sqrt{n}$-consistency can hold for dense exposure graphs if pairwise interference remains weak.
+More recently, \cite{Lu} developed a design-based theory under uniformly bounded neighborhood interference, providing central limit theorems for dense exposure graphs as well.
+Their framework is complementary to ours, as they impose outcome-side smoothness and influence restrictions rather than regulating the large-scale geometry of the exposure graph.

-In the superpopulation literature, \cite{Wager} model the exposure graph as a random draw from a graphon.
-Under additional assumptions including anonymous interference, they prove that the Horvitz--Thompson estimator is $\sqrt{n}$-asymptotically normal for the average direct effect regardless of graph density.
-Several recent papers extend the random-graph approach in complementary directions, including \cite{Gao} on endogenous network formation, \cite{Fan} on regression adjustment, and \cite{Cattaneo} on robust inference under both outcome and treatment-assignment interference.
+From a superpopulation perspective, \cite{Wager} modeled the exposure graph as a random draw from a graphon.
+Under anonymous interference, they showed that the Horvitz--Thompson estimator and H\'{a}jek estimator are $\sqrt{n}$-asymptotically normal for the average direct effect, regardless of graph density.
+A key difference from the design-based approach is that such asymptotic normality relies on randomness from both treatment assignment and graph generation.
+In this paper, we provide a design-based interpretation of Li and Wager's random-graph asymptotics, based on the fact that their random-graph model generates convergent finite populations.
+In general, a growing literature has developed random-graph approaches to network interference.
+For instance, \citet{shirani2024cmp} and \citet{bhattacharya2025meanfield} use approximate message passing or mean-field structure to estimate effects under rich propagation and long-range dependence.
+Other complementary directions include \cite{Gao} on endogenous network formation, \cite{Fan} on regression adjustment, and \cite{Cattaneo} on robust inference under both outcome and treatment-assignment interference.